-Although it’s a relatively short hike, and has less elevation gain when compared to many other fourteeners, the trail still packs a punch.
+Although it's a relatively short hike, and has less elevation gain when compared to many other fourteeners, the trail still packs a punch.
 Much of the climbing occurs in two relatively short sections.
-One climbs 1300 feet over a 0.9-mile section, roughly midway through the hike.
-The other climbs 1100 feet during the final 0.8-mile push to the top.
+One climbs 1300 feet over a 0.9-mile section, roughly midway through the hike, while the other climbs 1100 feet during the final 0.8-mile push to the top.

 On our most recent hike up to Quandary Peak we came face to face with a family of mountain goats.
 We first saw them from a distance meandering around the pathway several hundred feet up-trail.
 This was near the saddle, just below the upper East Ridge, at roughly 13,000 feet.
 As we got closer, however, the goats didn't move.
 In fact, the largest billy (male goat) decided to lay down on the trail just as we got close enough to look into his eyes.

 You could say that we were "in a quandary" as to what to do next.
 We were just about to go off-trail and walk around the road block when we noticed a group of hikers approaching from behind.
 The sight of their dog provided enough motivation for the goats to begin moving.
 Although they were at least walking again, they stayed on the trail and didn't allow us to pass.
 This went on for several minutes until another group of hikers approached from above and prompted the goats to move off the trail.
 We were finally able to safely pass, and got about a quarter-of-a-mile away from the goats when we decided to take a quick bathroom, food and drink break.
 Being on a fairly narrow ridge at this point, we were only a few yards off to the side of the trail.